esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 Always check your analytics to get an idea of which browsers and devices that your users use.
 You might be testing with VoiceOver on desktop, but in fact, 80% of your users are navigating to the page on iPhone.
 Then you should probably test with VoiceOver on an iPhone.

-Links to shortcuts for NVDA, VoiceOver Desktoo and VoiceOver iOS can be found in the [course github repo](https://github.com/testing-accessibility/workshop-manual-a11y-testing/tree/main/exercise5-screenreader#screen-reader-testing).
+Links to shortcuts for NVDA, VoiceOver Desktop and VoiceOver iOS can be found in the [course github repo](https://github.com/testing-accessibility/workshop-manual-a11y-testing/tree/main/exercise5-screenreader#screen-reader-testing).

 ## Useful resources